-What Librarians Do
+What Librarians and Library Media Specialists Do

-Librarians help people find information and conduct research for personal and professional use.
-Their job duties may change based on the type of library they work in, such as public, school, and medical libraries.
+Librarians and library media specialists help people find information and conduct research for personal and professional use.
+Their job duties may change based on the type of setting they work in, such as public, school, or medical libraries.

-Librarians typically do the following:
+Librarians and library media specialists typically do the following:

 - Teach classes about information resources